Constraining dark energy models using Jackknife and Bootstrap resampling: Abstract

 \section{Abstract}

 Analyses of type Ia supernovae have helped us shed light on the existence and nature of dark energy.
 Most of these analyses have relied on Bayesian techniques.
-In this work, we rely on resampling techniques to analyse supernova data.
-In particular, we use the generalised least squares method together with jackknife and Bootstrap techniques to estimate parameters of $\Lambda$CDM, flat $\Lambda$CDM, $w$CDM, flat $w$CDM, and flat $w_0\,w_a$CDM models from the recent PantheonPlus and SH0ES data.
-For completeness, we also perform Bayesian analysis using Markov chain Monte Carlo (MCMC) and nested sampling algorithms, and compare the results.
-We note that resampling techniques can help highlight the limitations of the data.
-For instance, we see that the Jackknife method estimates a strong positive correlation between $h$ and $M$ and higher standard deviations for both.
-This may have significant implications for the Hubble tension.
-We conclude with a discussion of our results.
+In this work, we employ resampling techniques, namely Jackknife and Bootstrap, together with generalised least squares, to analyse supernova data.
+We first calibrate these techniques using near-ideal mock data and versions of the PantheonPlus data, and compare their performance with Bayesian methods.
+We find that with near-ideal mock data, Jackknife can yield better constraints.
+We then apply these methods to constrain parameters of flat $\Lambda$CDM, $\Lambda$CDM, flat $w$CDM, $w$CDM, and flat $w_0\,w_a$CDM models from the PantheonPlus and SH0ES (PPS) data.
+We observe that constraints obtained with different techniques for three- and four-parameter models are largely consistent.
+We also find that Hubble tension is less significant with constraints from Jackknife.
+For instance, we find that Jackknife estimates $h\,=\,0.743\,\pm\,0.029$ from PPS data, making the Planck value well within $3\sigma$.
+Moreover, we estimate $h\,=\,0.678\,\pm\,0.052$ from PantheonPlus data when we only consider sources with $z > 0.01$, in which case there is no tension with the Planck estimate.
+These results highlight the importance of using multiple techniques while analysing data and warrant further investigation.